History of Art at Cambridge

 There’s no substitute for looking at the real objects and we take full advantage of Cambridge’s outstanding resources, including the Fitzwilliam Museum and its picture conservation department, Kettle’s Yard and the Colleges’ art collections.

 The Department’s comprehensive library houses a rich collection of books, and you have access to the University Library and the Fitzwilliam Museum’s reference library (among others) as well.
-During vacations, travel is encouraged and College financial support is usually available; we also organise study outings.
+During vacations, travel is encouraged and College financial support is usually available (see individual College websites for details); we also organise study outings.

 We advise that you visit museums, exhibitions and buildings, such as churches or country houses, and take descriptive notes or sketches of what you see.
 Try to analyse the effect works of art or architecture have on you.